argonne-lcf/PythonFOAM/README.md

 will create a container (named `pythonfoam_container`) from the image and start a shell for you to run experiments.
 Navigate to `/home/PythonFOAM` within the shell to obtain the source code and test cases.
 For a quick crash course on using Docker, see this tutorial by [Jean Rabault](https://github.com/jerabaul29/Cylinder2DFlowControlDRLParallel/blob/master/Docker/README_container.md).

 Points of contact for further assistance - Romit Maulik (rmaulik@anl.gov).
 This work was performed by using the resources of the Argonne Leadership Computing Facility, a U.S. Department of Energy (Office of Science) user facility at Argonne National Laboratory, Lemont, IL, USA.
+Several aspects of this research were also performed at the Department of Computer Science at IIT-Chicago ([SPEAR Team](http://www.cs.iit.edu/~lan/SPEAR-Team.html), PI Zhiling Lan)

 ## LICENSE